hkalager/FX_MHT_DMA/README.md

 Warning:

+- Running these codes can take up to 1 hour per asset(e.g. EUR/USD) per study period (e.g. out of sample year 2015).
-These codes use a random seed to generate the results.
+- These codes use a random seed to generate the results.
 Despite all efforts to stabilise the processes, getting the same results as in the paper is not guaranteed.

 Dataset: